LavakauT/Kmer-Wrapper/README.md

 # KmersDiscovery Wrapper

 A wrapper to identify k-mers and perform machine learning on the identified k-mers.
+### Update:
-> Note: The current version supports only one set of TP genes and one set of TN genes.
+> 18 Jun 2024: The current version supports only one set of TP genes and one set of TN genes.
 A version that supports multiple sets simultaneously will be released soon.

 ## Authors
 - Wrapper developer: Mr. Pan Kai-Cheng (Dr. Cheng Chia-Yi)